saddle/saddle.github.com/doc/_sources/quickstart.txt

   3 -> -0.0976
   4 ->  0.1756

-A Series is sort of like a Map, but the key type must have a natural ordering (ie, an Ordering of that type within the implicit scope).
-However, the Series maintains the order in which its data was supplied.
+The key type of a must have a natural ordering (ie, an Ordering of that type within the implicit scope).
+However, the Series maintains the order in which its data was supplied unless ordered othewise.

 Let's look at a few constructions:

 .. code:: bash

   // we already know we can convert a Vec scala> Series(Vec("a", "b", "c"))
   res3: org.saddle.Series[Int,java.lang.String] =
   [3 x 1]
   0 -> a